Senryoku/Deecy/Readme.md

     -   Mipmaps for palette textures?
     -   Sort-DMA?
     -   User Tile Clip, only the simplest version is supported.
+    -   Follow ISP_FEED_CFG discard mode flag?
+(Find a game that turns it off)
 -   MMU: Only supported for store queue writes using the pref intruction (used by Ikaruga for example)

 ### Nice to have